virialvill/all-the-news-react/README.md

 ## Active State

-It would be nice to have a visual indicator of which section we are viewing.
+Add a visual indicator of which section we are viewing to the navbar.
 Let's add a highlight to the appropriate nav item for this purpose.

 We can use the section variable to set the activeLink property: